andymckay/blog/_posts/2024-06-12-leaving-meetup.md

 <img src="/files/vanpy-watch.png" width="800px" />

-If you get a lot of GitHub notifications, might be a chance to try [prioritizing your notifications](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/viewing-and-triaging-notifications/customizing-a-workflow-for-triaging-your-notifications)
+If you get a lot of GitHub notifications, this might be a chance to try [prioritizing your notifications](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/viewing-and-triaging-notifications/customizing-a-workflow-for-triaging-your-notifications)

 On Mastodon follow the [https://hachyderm.io/@vanpy](hachyderm.io/@vanpyz) account.